CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 ## Job status

-Basic command for getting status about your jobs is `qstat` command.
+The basic command for getting the status of your jobs is the `qstat` command.

     qstat -u user123 # list all jobs of user "user123" running or queuing on the PBS server qstat -xu user123 # list finished jobs for user "user123" qstat -f <jobID> # list details of the running or queueing job with a given jobID qstat -xf <jobID> # list details of the finished job with a given jobID

-You will see something like following table:
+You will see something like the following table:

                                                                      Req'd  Req'd   Elap
     Job ID               Username Queue    Jobname    SessID NDS TSK Memory Time  S Time